ncats/gsrs3-main-deployment/docs/how-configuration-works-3.1.2.md

 For Gateway routes, we name the Zuul route keys in ways that can be sorted alphanumerically.
 However, this load behavior can be disabled -- and should be if you chose to use Yaml to configure the Gateway.
 See the [Gateway](#configuring-the-gateway) section of this document for more detail.

-For `extension` configurations, we added an numeric order field in extension configuration object properties.
-When GSRS loads extension configuration objects it sort by the order field to control precedence.
+For `extension` configurations, we added a numeric order field in extension configuration object properties.
+When GSRS loads extension configuration objects it sorts by the order field to control precedence.
 See the [Extensions](#extension-configurations) section of this document for more detail.

 If one uses HOCON for the `application.conf`, it is best practice to delete any `application.properties` or `application.yml` files as all these files would be loaded automatically by SpringBoot and cause strange behavior.